Cursive Translator: Convert Cursive Writing to Digital Text

 Cursive Translator: Read & Convert Handwritten Letters to Text

 You've got a box of old letters in beautiful cursive handwriting.
 Maybe they're from your grandmother, or century-old family correspondence, or even just your own journal entries from before everyone started typing everything.
 There's just one problem: you can't easily work with them.
-Your scanner's OCR provides unreadable results, ChatGPT looks promising but loses track after the first page.
+Your scanner's OCR provides unreadable results, general AI tools struggle with multiple pages.

 Why Traditional OCR Fails at Cursive